What is involved in Occupational Therapy?

 - Prior to the report being posted to you, you will also receive verbal feedback over the telephone detailing the findings of the assessment.

 The duration of an assessment is approximately 1 ½ – 2 hours.
-The prices below include: the estimated time for the assessment; preparation and scoring of standardised assessments used; verbal feedback to you; and a full written report.
+The prices includes the estimated time for the assessment; preparation and scoring of standardised assessments used; verbal feedback to you; and a full written report.

 To book an Occupational Therapy Assessment, please log an enquiry through our enquires tab.